 Overview

-The sample project includes a trial version of DayPilot Pro for JavaScript (see License below).
+• The sample project includes the open-source DayPilot Lite for JavaScript scheduling library.

 Render custom content in React Scheduler cells